-To help you find something that specifically appeals to you, we’ve broken it down into different genres, and you can use the links below to quickly swipe down to that section.
+To help you find something that specifically appeals to you, we’ve broken it down into different genres, or you can use the links below to quickly scroll down to the game that intrigues you most.
 No matter your tastes, we’ve got you covered here though.

 Call of Duty: Mobile does exactly what it says on the tin, providing a miniature version of the smash hit shooter series that you can play wherever you are.
 With your favourite characters, weapons, maps, and modes from the Black Ops and Modern Warfare series, this is a must-play for old-school COD fans.
-If you need guidance, we’ve put together a Call of Duty: Mobile tips guide for your perusal.
+If you need guidance, we’ve put together a Call of Duty: Mobile tips guide and a Call of Duty: Mobile update feature for your perusal.

 Monument Valley might well be the finest mobile game of all time.
 It’s a fiendishly clever puzzler that takes place in environments that draw inspiration from Escher.
 You spin towers and other objects to create pathways that you have to traverse to reach the end of each level.